avyboy/aresmush/tutorials/formatting.md

     %x1 to %x256 - FANSI color code to change foreground color.
     %X1 to %X256 - FANSI color code to change background color.

+> See the **colors** command in-game to test whether FANSI codes work in your cilent, and to see what all the different number values look like.